-K-MAX® inventory of \$15.9 million and \$14.9 million as of December 31, 2016 and 2015, respectively, is included in contracts and other work in process inventory and finished goods.
-These amounts exclude the inventory associated with our new build aircraft currently under contract.
-Management believes that a significant portion of this K-MAX® inventory will be sold after December 31, 2017, based upon the anticipation of additional aircraft manufacturing and supporting the fleet for the foreseeable future.
+At December 31, 2017 and 2016, \$25.5 million and \$32.0 million, respectively, of K-MAX® inventory, including inventory associated with the new build aircraft, was included in contracts and other work in process inventory and finished goods on the Company's Consolidated Balance Sheets.
+Management believes that approximately \$15.7 million of the K-MAX® inventory will be sold after December 31, 2018, based upon the anticipation of additional aircraft manufacturing and supporting the fleet for the foreseeable future.

-At December 31, 2016 and 2015, \$7.2 million and \$9.0 million, respectively, of SH-2G(I), formerly SH-2G(A), inventory was included on the Company's balance sheet in contracts and other work in process inventory.
-Management believes that approximately \$3.8 million of the SH-2G(I) inventory will be sold after December 31, 2017.
+At December 31, 2017 and 2016, \$6.2 million and \$7.2 million, respectively, of SH-2G(I), formerly SH-2G(A), inventory was included on the Company's balance sheet in contracts and other work in process inventory.
+Management believes that approximately \$3.3 million of the SH-2G(I) inventory will be sold after December 31, 2018.
 This balance represents spares requirements and inventory to be used in SH-2G programs.

-At December 31, 2016, backlog for the A-10 program with Boeing was \$5.3 million, representing 11 shipsets, and total program inventory was \$12.8 million, of which \$8.7 million is associated with nonrecurring costs.
-Through December 31, 2016, the Company has delivered 162 shipsets over the life of the program.
-During 2016, the U.S. Air Force ("USAF") indicated that they would delay the retirement of the A-10 fleet due to its vital close air support, search and rescue capabilities and the lack of a suitable replacement.
-The Company continues to monitor the defense budget and understands that despite this positive indication, the future of this program could be at risk without the continued support of Congress.
-The Company has not received any orders for additional shipsets in 2016; however, the customer has not given any indication that this program will be terminated.
-Production and deliveries under this contract have been extended through the first quarter of 2017.
+At December 31, 2017, backlog for the A-10 program with Boeing was \$1.2 million, representing 3 shipsets, and total program inventory was \$8.7 million, of which \$7.0 million is associated with nonrecurring costs and \$0.5 million represents materials to be utilized on future shipset orders.
+Through December 31, 2017, the Company has delivered 170 shipsets over the life of the program.
+In 2017, the U.S Air Force ("USAF") confirmed that the A-10 fleet would continue indefinitely due to its unique close-air support functions, with support from both Congress and the White House.
+The government budget released in May 2017 outlined the plan to maintain the fleet and the defense bill signed in December 2017 authorized wing replacements.
+Although Congress must authorize the spending requirement, lawmakers have pushed for approval as the grounding of these aircraft would result in a significant capability gap for U.S. service members.
+The Company has not received any orders for additional shipsets in 2017; however, the customer has not given any indication that this program will be terminated.
+Final production and deliveries of existing orders under this contract are anticipated to be completed during 2018.
 Tooling and nonrecurring costs on this program are being amortized over 242 shipsets, the number of shipsets under the program of record.
-These nonrecurring costs may not be recoverable in the event of a significant break in production or contract termination prior to the completion of the 242 shipsets.
+These nonrecurring costs may not be recoverable in the event of an extended break in production or program termination.

-8. PROPERTY, PLANT AND EQUIPMENT, NET
+7. PROPERTY, PLANT AND EQUIPMENT, NET